saltykovdg/invoice-generator/README.md

 - `-DE, --direct-expenses=<directExpenses>` - direct expenses
 - `-DER, --direct-expenses-reason=<directExpensesReason>` - direct expenses reason

-Before start you need create your template "invoice-report-template.jrxml" and use the argument `--jasper-reports-template-path=YOUR_TEMPLATE`.
+Before start you need create your template "invoice-report-template.jrxml" and use the argument `--jasper-reports-template-path=YOUR_TEMPLATE`, use "Jaspersoft Studio" for it.